-We have an action plan for our catchment, the mighty Upper Clutha, covers a total area of 4,600 km2.
+We have an action plan for our catchment, the mighty Upper Clutha, covering a total area of 4,600 km2.

-The Community Catchment Plan (CCP).
-It’s yours and it’s mine.
-It’s also our shared roadmap to improve and maintain the long-term health of the wider Upper Clutha’s freshwater.
+The Community Catchment Plan is our shared roadmap to improve and maintain the long-term health of Upper Clutha’s freshwater.

-It identifies risks to the health of our waterways, gaps in our understanding and actions we need to take in order to mitigate the effects of human activity on our aquatic ecosystems.
+It identifies risks to the health of our waterways, gaps in our understanding and actions we need to take in order to reduce the effects of human activity on our aquatic ecosystems.
 You can view an overview of the plan here.

 Jobs for Nature